Science

 Understanding medical terminology is vital for entry in a wide range of professions including those entering the medical, coding or billing fields; those seeking careers in the hospital, insurance companies or government agencies; biotechnology research; or those in the legal profession.
 If you are interested in pursuing a health and science career requiring the ability to communicate with physicians, dentists, or other medical professionals, this class will provide the necessary skills.

 You will learn and recognize word roots, prefixes, and suffixes used in medical language today.
-Combine words to create meaningful medical conditions as well as comprehend their definition.
+You will learn to combine word parts in order to create meaningful medical vocabulary as well as comprehend their definition.
 This course will cover medical terms related to all major body systems such as: muscular, circulatory, skeletal, respiratory, digestive, reproductive, endocrine and the urinary system.
 Vocabulary comes alive through animations, lectures, computer work, speakers, and labs using real organs and dissections.

 NTC Equivalent Class: